 Core Listening Skills

-Listening is a bedrock conversational skill.
+Listening is a bedrock conversation skill.
 It's easy to explain its benefits by mentioning the consequences of not doing it well:

 - If you're a poor listener you'll miss a lot of the information that's given to you in a conversation.
 You won't have as much to go off when deciding what to say next, and your interactions won't flow as well.
-Plus, you may hurt someone's feelings when you ask them about something they've already told you, or miss an invitation to a party because you were tuned out when everyone was talking about it.
+Plus, you may hurt someone's feelings when you ask them about something they've already told you, or miss hearing about a party because you were tuned out when everyone was talking about it.

 - When you don't listen well it leaves other people feeling frustrated and disrespected, because they don't feel heard and understood.
 Listening is more than parking yourself in front of someone and letting them make sounds at you.
 People don't need to feel all their conversation partners are deeply absorbed by everything they say, but they do want a sense that the other person gives at least somewhat of a crap.
 Even if you just want to tell a corny joke to a co-worker, it doesn't feel good when they're obviously not listening.
 If you're not a great listener you can come across as spacey, uncaring, or self-absorbed.
 People may hang out with you casually, but feel they can't have a more serious, substantial conversation with you.

 Being able to pay attention to people and take in what they're saying, while not coming off as totally disengaged, is mandatory, bare minimum stuff.
-When people talk of 'listening skills' sometimes what they're referring to is listening in a more active, focused, empathetic way.
+When people talk of "listening skills" sometimes what they're referring to is listening in a more active, focused, empathetic way.
 It's when you really try to understand where someone is coming from, show your interest, and read between the lines of what's being said.
-You'd use that if someone was telling you about their problems, or you were having a deep philosophical discussion, trying to see the other person's perspective during a disagreement, or taking part in tough negotiations.
+You'd use that if someone was telling you about their problems, or you were having a deep philosophical discussion, trying to see their perspective during a disagreement, or taking part in tough negotiations.